 Badgers are usually nocturnal, but can sometimes be seen at dawn and dusk.
 They can put on aggressive displays when cornered, but are unlikely to attack unless highly provoked.
 They may hiss, growl, or snarl.
 Females will be more aggressive during the spring months when they have young in a burrow.
 Larger predators like cougars, coyotes, eagles and bears will prey on badgers.

-Most conflicts with badgers result from their digging for prey animals in unwanted areas.
-Badger holes can be perceived as hazardous to livestock.
+Most conflicts result from their digging for prey animals in unwanted areas.
+Badger holes can be hazardous to livestock.